HandsOnDataViz/book/docs/HandsOnDataViz.md

 Mirror](http://ctmirror.org) showed me how to tell stories on the web with more flexible open-source tools, such as Leaflet and Highcharts.

-All of these data visualization lessons I learned have been **so valuable** – to me, my students, our community partners, and thousands of readers on the web – that my co-authors and I have agreed to share our knowledge with everyone, **for free**.
+All of these data visualization lessons I learned have been so valuable—to me, my students, our community partners, and thousands of readers on the web—that my co-authors and I have agreed to share our knowledge with everyone for free.
 This open-access book is guided by the principle of democratization of knowledge for the public good, hence the book’s title: *Hands-On Data Visualization*.
 Not everyone can afford to make this choice, I realize.
 But the [mission of Trinity College](http://www.trincoll.edu/AboutTrinity/mission/Pages/default.aspx) is to engage, connect, and transform, with both our local city of Hartford and the world at large.
 Since Trinity already pays my salary as